AuthorJustyna Weronika Łabądź

 As a web developer, you have the responsibility to build a user-friendly site and easy to navigate.
 Think about a clear and understandable structure to provide the best user experience.
 Check out some of those tips:

-Keep the most critical information on the top of the site
+- Keep the most critical information on the top of the site, above the fold.

 9. Optimize for mobile devices